varigit/freertos-variscite/boards/dart_mx8mp/driver_examples/sema4/uboot/readme.txt

 Prepare the Demo
 ================
 1. Prepare an SD card with the prebuilt U-Boot image.
 Then, insert the SD card to the target board.
-2. Connect a USB cable between the host PC and the J23 USB port on the target board.
+2. Connect a proper cable between the host PC and the J12 header (pins UART2 TX, RX and GND) on the target board..
 3. Connect proper power supply and J-Link Debug Probe to the board, switch SW8 to power on the board
 4. Open a serial terminal with the following settings:
     - 115200 baud rate